BEV-VLM: Trajectory Planning via Unified BEV Abstraction: Experiments

 \subsection{Main Results}

 \textbf{Table \ref{table1}} presents the performance of BEV-VLM in trajectory planning, compared with baseline methods.
-It can be observed that among all competitors, BEV-VLM, based on \texttt{Qwen2.5-VL-7B} achieves the best performance, and it also ranks as the top performer among our two models.
+It can be observed that among all competitors, BEV-VLM based on \texttt{Qwen2.5-VL-7B} achieves the best performance.
 The first-person perspective visualization results are presented in Figure~\ref{fig:three_trajectories_crosscol}.
-We attribute this performance advantage to the core VLM’s ability to fully understand the information contained in the BEV-HD Map.
-We also note that models with larger parameter sizes seem to have a higher upper limit for understanding BEV feature maps.
+We attribute this performance advantage to the core VLM’s capability to fully parse the information contained in the BEV-HD Map.
+Note that models with larger scale seem to have a higher upper bound for understanding BEV feature map, showing greater potential in autonomous driving.

-Compared with the \textit{state-of-the-art} vision-only model, the results of our proposed BEV-VLM have achieved a $44.8\%$ decrease in terms of displacement error.
-Under the ST-P3~\citep{hu2022stp3} standard, we achieved \textit{complete collision avoidance} for all $3s$ future time horizons.
-These results indicate that the VLM can well comprehend the scene information contained in the BEV-HD Map, thus verifying the effectiveness and reliability of our method.
+Compared to the listed \textit{state-of-the-art} vision-only methods~\cite{Hwang2024EMMAEM}, our proposed BEV-VLM achieves $53.1\%$ decrease in the displacement error.
+Under the ST-P3~\citep{hu2022stp3} evaluation criterion, we achieve \textit{complete collision avoidance} for all \textit{3s} future time horizons.
+These results show that the VLM can well capture the scene information contained in the BEV-HD Map, thus verifying the effectiveness and reliability of our method.

-A notable finding in our best-performing model is the absence of significant error accumulation as the time horizon increases.
-In some cases, we even observe a decrease in error at later time steps.
-We hypothesize that this robustness stems from the fundamental advantages of BEV representation.